Terms and Conditions for Diploma in Dental Nursing

 If a student passes the Theory but fails the Practical part of the exam then a payment of £300 to re-sit the next available OSCE exam will be charged.

-When a student has to renew their support period for support to cover them up until the next re-sit exams, this can be done at a discounted cost of £299.00 for the Osce Exam and £599 for the theory exam including vat.
-This will include Revision Modules and continuation of marking the EROE if required as well as full access to the Student Hub.
+The student has to extend their support period to cover them up until the next re-sit exams, this can be done at a discounted cost of £299.00 for the OSCE exam and £599 for the Theory exam.
+This will include Online Revision Modules along with support and continuation of marking the EROE if required as well as full access to the Student Hub.
 Please note, this fee does not include the cost of the re-sits.

-- Failed the theory part of the exam three times, or
+Failed the theory part of the exam , or

-- Failed to meet the deadline for ROE application within the two years in order to complete the exam that they originally booked the course for or,
+Failed to meet the deadline for ROE application form within the 12 months in order to complete the exam that they originally booked the course for or,

-- Failed to hand in their ROE by the completion deadlines set within the two years or,
+Failed to hand in their ROE by the completion deadlines set within the 12 months or,

-- Failed to hand in their examination application form by the deadline, in order to sit the examination that they originally booked the course for within two years, a new discounted price of £599.00 inc vat will apply to gain access to the Revision Modules and extend to the next available exam.
-In order to sit any of the NEBDN examinations the student must be actively studying with an accredited provider.
+Failed to hand in their examination application form by the deadline, in order to sit the examination that they originally booked the course for within 12 months a new discounted price of £599.00 Inc. vat will apply access to the Revision Modules and extended deadlines to the E-Learning course.

 The Qualification Process